Statsomat/BayesTwoProp/documents/learn_github.md

 Hello, my name is Denise and I just added a line!xxx

 Hello, my name ist Viktoria and I just added a line!
+Hello, my name is Viktoria and I just added a line!